-If the algae sampled for C dating grew in situ within fluvial or lake moat environments, it is difficult to explain the consistently large age difference between C and luminescence ages in terraces as a reservoir effect.
+If the algae sampled for 14C dating grew in situ within fluvial or lake moat environments, it is difficult to explain the consistently large age difference between 14C and luminescence ages in terraces as a reservoir effect.
 This suggests that the algae sampled within terraces did not grow in situ, but is ultimately sourced from older algae within older sediments.
 The most likely source of this older algae is from glaciolacustrine deposits that cover the floor of eastern Taylor Valley up to approximately 350 m elevation (Hall et al., 2000).
-Algal flakes and layers are abundant in these sediments and over 100 C dates of the algae have been determined by Hall and Denton (2000).
-Glaciolacustrine sediments have C dates in terraces that range from 5.2-18.1 C Ka (averaging 13.6±2.3 C Ka), which is similar to C dates in terraces that range from 5.2-18.1 C Ka (averaging 12.3±2.3 C Ka) (Figure 4.4).
-This similarity in C dating in terraces and glaciolacustrine sediments suggests that algae sampled for C dating in terraces is sourced from algae in nearby glaciolacustrine sediments.
+Algal flakes and layers are abundant in these sediments and over 100 14C dates of the algae have been determined by Hall and Denton (2000).
+Glaciolacustrine sediments have 14C dates ranging from 7 to 19.1 14C Ka (averaging 13.6±2.3 14C Ka), which is similar to 14C dates in terraces that range from 5.2 - 18.1 14C Ka (averaging 12.3±2.3 14C Ka) (Figure 4.4).
+This similarity in 14C ages between terraces and glaciolacustrine sediments suggests that algae sampled for 14C dating in terraces is sourced from algae in nearby glaciolacustrine sediments.

 Figure 4.4.
-C dates of terraces and glaciolacustrine sediments within Fryxell Basin (FB) and the valley mouth (VM).
+14C dates of terraces and glaciolacustrine sediments in Taylor Valley.

-In Hall and Denton (2000) and Stuiver et al. (1981), short descriptions are provided of sediment texture and the approximate sample location within terraces where C samples were collected.
-A comparison of these descriptions with luminescence samples collected in this study indicates that sediments sampled for C dating vary from luminescence samples with respect to texture. presence of algal material, and position within terraces.
-83.5% of the sediments sampled for C dating in eastern Taylor Valley are described as silty or fine-grained, 12.1% are described simply as sand or are not described for texture, and 4.4% are specified as medium to coarse-grained sand in texture.
-58.2% of the C samples were collected below the surface of the terrace, within stream cuts, near the toe of the terrace, or on the sloping terrace front.
-Combined, sediments sampled for C dating in terraces were either fine-grained or below the upper terrace surface in 88% of all samples from eastern Taylor Valley.
+In Hall and Denton (2000) and Stuiver et al. (1981), short descriptions are provided of sediment texture and the approximate sample location within terraces where 14C samples were collected.
+A comparison of these descriptions with luminescence samples collected in this study indicates that sediments sampled for 14C dating vary from luminescence samples with respect to texture, presence of algal material, and position within terraces.
+83.5% of the sediments sampled for 14C dating in eastern Taylor Valley are described as silty or fine-grained, 12.1% are described simply as sand or are not described for texture, and 4.4% are specified as medium to coarse-grained sand in texture.
+58.2% of the 14C samples were collected below the surface of the terrace, within stream cuts, near the toe of the terrace, or on the sloping terrace front.
+Combined, sediments sampled for 14C dating in terraces were either fine-grained or below the upper terrace surface in 88% of all samples from eastern Taylor Valley.
 In contrast, all luminescence samples in this study were collected from the apex of terraces and were uniformly composed of medium to coarse-grained sand.
-Twelve other terraces sampled for soluble salts by Toner et al. (2012b) were also collected near the apex of the terrace and were composed of medium to coarse-grained sand.
-In addition, although algal layers were described in nearly all terraces sampled for C dating, no algal layers or flakes were found near the apex of any terraces in this study or in Toner et al. (2012b).
+Twelve other terraces sampled for soluble salts by Toner et al. (2012) were also collected near the apex of the terrace and were composed of medium to coarse-grained sand.
+In addition, although algal layers were described in nearly all terraces sampled for 14C dating, no algal layers or flakes were found near the apex of any terraces in this study or in Toner et al. (2012).